jgraichen/acfs/README.md

 ```

 Use `.find_by` to get first element only. `.find_by` will call the `index`-Action and return the first resource.
 Optionally passed params will be sent as `GET` parameters and can be used for filtering in the service's controller.
+`.find_by` will return `nil` if no object can be found and call optional callback on `nil`.
+Use `.find_by!` to raise an `Acfs::ResourceNotFound` exception if no object can be found. `.find_by!` will only invoke the optional callback if an object was successfully loaded.
 ```ruby
 @user = User.find_by age: 24